-This Addendum was adopted into policy on this date: Initials of Let's Go!
-Champion:
+This Addendum was adopted into policy on this date: ,

 Let's Go!
 Policy Checklist

 If a site chooses to reach GOLD by editing their policy to clearly support the five Let's Go! priority strategies, this checklist must be completed and submitted with the updated policy.